leisegang/Priser/README.md

 We have a problem with displaying "ÆØÅ" from the JSON object in the app.
 If a field in the database contains "ÆØÅ" the app will display "null".
 This is something we will continue to look at and hopefully fix.

+Another problem we have is the restriction of rating.
+We are displaying three numbers, but only want the user to enter one.
+Therefore the rating can be wrong if the user enters a three digit number.

 We also have a problem displaying different images for each of the nightspots in the list.
 This is also something we will look at.